nguyenheu/anatomy/README.md

 - Upon completion, the app displays the player's total score.
 - Players can review answers after completing the quiz or return to the package selection screen to continue quizzing.

+## Requirements

+- Xcode 11.0 or later
+- iOS 13.0 or later

 ## Installation

 1. Clone the repository: